 Drafts around windows and doors:

-Note: The natural convection of air that is created when it meets a cold surface can at times create the sensation of a draft when in reality there is none.
+Note: The natural convection of warm air when it meets a cold surface can create the sensation of a draft when in reality there is none.
 Make sure it's not just cold air falling after coming in contact with the window before you scratch a hole in your head looking for non-existent leaks.

 Door freezing shut: